 I found this recipe on a box of penne pasta last night that I cooked for my kid's dinner.
-It's a simple, straightforward recipe that I adapted a little but I can't wait to try.
-If you read my blog or visit my web site, you’ll notice I am always on the lookout for a new idea for a recipe and often product packaging is one of the best sources for discovering them.
+It's a simple, straightforward recipe that I adapted a little, but I can't wait to try it.

-I may change an ingredient here and there and I may prefer my own cooking technique to what they offer, but they are great resources for recipes.
-You figure they want to sell their product so they are not going to put a dog of a recipe on their package.
+I may change an ingredient here and there and prefer my cooking technique to what they offer, but they are a great recipe resource.
+You figure they want to sell their product so they will not put a dog of a recipe on their package.

 Penne Pasta with Artichoke Sauce Recipe

 - 1 pound penne rigate

 - ¼ cup olive oil extra virgin

 - 5 artichoke hearts in water not oil or all you will taste is oil

 - 1 tablespoon fresh parsley